-- 1. Ability to apply knowledge of database design methodology which give a good formal foundation in relational data model and Understand and apply the principles of data modeling using ER Model. - 2.
-Familiar with relational DB theory and will able to write relational algebra expressions, Relational Calculus and SQL. - 3.
+Course Outcomes: Students will be able to Ability to apply knowledge of database design methodology which give a good formal foundation in relational data model and Understand and apply the principles of data modeling using ER Model.
+CO-2 Familiar with relational DB theory and will able to write relational algebra expressions, Relational Calculusand SQL.
 Design database schema and Identify and solve the redundancy problem in database tables using normalization.

-4. Understand transaction processing and concurrency control techniques.
+CO-4 Understand transaction processing and concurrency control techniques.